How Physiotherapy Improves Walking Ability

 Depending on where you are in your rehabilitation program, treatments can last anywhere from 30-60 minutes.
 Plus, you will need to visit your physiotherapy clinic at least twice a week to ensure your treatment is effective.

 Please contact Focus Physiotherapy if you or a loved one have recently been injured in a horrible accident.
-We’ll help you put one foot in front of the other to get you walking again.
+We’ll help you understand how physiotherapy improves walking ability, and help you put one foot in front of the other to get you walking again.